Fl0wyn/feranet.fr/docs/linux/iptables-fail2ban.md

 iptables-save > /etc/firewall.conf
 ```

-See the forbidden IP addresses from the `banip.txt` file
+See the forbidden IP addresses from the `banip.txt` file:

 ```bash
 iptables -L INPUT -nv --line-numbers | grep DROP
 ```

-See the banned IP addresses of ipset
+See the banned IP addresses of ipset:

 ```bash
 ipset -L
 ```

-> Create a `banip.txt` file and add the ip to ban manually
+> Create a `banip.txt` file and add the IPs to ban manually.

 ## Fail2ban Configuration

-Copy the configuration file to prevent it from being overwritten during an update
+Copy the configuration file to prevent it from being overwritten during an update:

 ```bash
 cd /etc/fail2ban
 cp jail.conf jail.local
 ```

-Editing the `jail.local` file
+Edit the `jail.local` file:

 ```bash
 # List of ignored IP addresses or DNS hosts